ivonj/liveorderboard/README.md

 In order to use the LiveOrderBoard library Java 8 or above is required.

-The library is built from the source code using the Maven build tool as follows:
+#### Building the library using Maven.

-Use the following maven command at the root level of the project to build the library: "mvn clean package".
+- run "mvn clean package" at the root level of the project to compile and build the library as a jar file.
-This will also run the unit tests.
+  This command will also run all unit tests.